mvdcamme/C-Judge/README.md

 ## Writing Tests

-As previously mentioned, each exercise is verified via one or several test cases that are implemented using the GTest framework.
-This framework allows for generating JSON output to specify which test cases failed or passed.
+As previously mentioned, each student submission is verified via one or several test cases that are implemented using the GTest framework.
+This framework runs the test cases and  generates a JSON output file specifying which test cases failed or passed.
 Once all tests have been completed, the JSON output is collected and parsed to provide the appropriate feedback to the students.

 Test cases can employ any feature that is provided by GTest, but they must generate a sensible JSON output that is understood by the output parser.
 In what follows we first describe how to write test files, and then Section ["JSON output"](#json-output) describes the output parser .

-### Test Files
+### The evaluation directory

-The `evaluation` directory of every exercise directory should contain a header file which includes:
+Writing test cases for a student submission boils down to provide a number of header and C++ files which interact with the C judge.
+More concretely, the `evaluation` directory of every exercise directory should contain a header file which includes:

 * the relevant header files for writing the test code, eg. standard library files like `stdio.h` or any custom ones,
 * defines the `RECORD_TEST` macro, and